AinTunez/comic-yaml/README.md

         endCaption: "To be continued..."
 ```

-## Development
+## Installation

-To build and test the extension:

-1. Install dependencies: `npm install`
-2. Compile: `npm run compile`
+### From VS Code Marketplace
-3. Open in VS Code and press F5 to launch Extension Development Host
+1. Open VS Code
+2. Go to Extensions (Ctrl+Shift+X / Cmd+Shift+X)
+3. Search for "Comic Script Preview"
+4. Click Install

+### Manual Installation
+1. Download the `.vsix` file from the releases page
+2. In VS Code, go to Extensions
+3. Click the "..." menu and select "Install from VSIX..."

 ## Requirements

-- VS Code ^1.74.0
+- VS Code version 1.74.0 or higher
-- YAML files with comic script structure
+- YAML files following the comic script structure (`.comic.yml` or `.comic.yaml`)

+## Extension Settings

+This extension works out of the box with no configuration required.

+## Known Issues

+Please report issues on our [GitHub repository](https://github.com/UPDATE-YOUR-USERNAME/comic-script-preview/issues).

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This extension is licensed under the [MIT License](LICENSE).